 Preventing and stopping bleeding from your nipples

 In most cases, time will be your healer.

-However, if you find it too painful to breastfeed, do keep your milk supply up by pumping at least 8-10 times a day.
+However, if you find breastfeeding too painful, keep your milk supply up by pumping at least 8-10 times a day.

 If you are determined to continue direct-latching despite the bleeding, try out these tips to help soothe the pain: